Both prostate cancer and its treatment may cause urinary problems.

 - Make a clearer, quicker path to the bathroom and wear clothes that are easily removed, if you have trouble reaching the bathroom before you urinate.
 Consider wearing clothing with elastic waistbands or Velcro closures, or keep a urinal close to your bed or chair.

 - Ask your doctor whether any drugs you take, including over-the-counter drugs, could be making your incontinence worse.
-See Medicines That May Cause Urinary Incontinence in Men.

 - Increase the amount of fibre in your diet if constipation is a problem.
 Consider adding a small amount of wheat bran, even a spoonful, to dishes you normally eat.
 See your doctor if your constipation continues.
 For more information, see the Home Treatment section of the topic Constipation, Age 12 and Older.